-People with anxiety can experience nervousness, tension, panic, and restlessness before sleeping.
-These emotions can make it hard for them to fall or stay asleep, resulting in worse sleep quality.
+People with anxiety can experience feelings of nervousness, tension, panic, and restlessness that result from traumatic life events, stress, or even a family history of anxiety.
 Anxiousness can also cause physical symptoms1 such as increased heart rate, rapid breathing, sweating, trembling, weakness, and gastrointestinal problems.

-What Sleep Disorders can Trigger Anxiety before Sleep?
+Sleep Disorders That Can Trigger Anxiety

 - Restless Legs Syndrome